Jean-Jacques Dessalines: Ending slavery

-Leclerc campaign to restore slavery
+Resisting the Leclerc campaign

 The French dispatched an expeditionary force in 1802 to restore French rule to the island, an army and ships led by General Charles Leclerc.
-Louverture and Dessalines fought against the invading French forces, with Dessalines defeating them at the battle for which he is most famous, Crête-à-Pierrot.
+Louverture and Dessalines fought against the invading French forces, with Dessalines fighting them at the battle for which he is most famous, Crête-à-Pierrot.

 During the 11 March 1802 battle, Dessalines and his 1,300 men defended a small fort against 18,000 attackers.
 To inspire his troops at the start of the battle, he waved a lit torch near an open powder keg and declared that he would blow the fort up should the French break through.
 The defenders inflicted extensive casualties on the attacking army, but after a 20-day siege, they were forced to abandon the fort due to a shortage of food and munitions.
 The rebels forced their way through the enemy lines and into the Cahos Mountains, with their army still largely intact.

 The French soldiers under Leclerc were accompanied by mulatto troops led by Alexandre Pétion and André Rigaud, free gens de couleur from Saint-Domingue.
 Pétion and Rigaud, both sons of wealthy white fathers, had opposed Louverture's leadership.
 They had tried to establish separate independence in the South of Saint-Domingue, an area where wealthy gens de couleur were concentrated in plantations.
-Toussaint Louverture's forces had defeated them three years earlier.

-After the Battle of Crête-à-Pierrot, Dessalines defected from his long-time ally Louverture and briefly sided with Leclerc, Pétion, and Rigaud.
+Toussaint Louverture's forces had defeated them three years earlier.After the Battle of Crête-à-Pierrot, Dessalines defected from his long-time ally Louverture and briefly sided with Leclerc, Pétion, and Rigaud.
 Several historians attribute Dessalines with being at least partially responsible for Louverture's arrest, as did Louverture's son Isaac.
-On 22 May 1802, after Dessalines "learned that Louverture had failed to instruct a local rebel leader to lay down his arms per the recent ceasefire agreement, he immediately wrote Leclerc to denounce Louverture’s conduct as 'extraordinary'."
+On 22 May 1802, after Dessalines "learned that Louverture had failed to instruct a local rebel leader to lay down his arms per the recent ceasefire agreement, he immediately wrote Leclerc to denounce Louverture's conduct as 'extraordinary'."
 For this action, Dessalines and his spouse received gifts from Jean Baptiste Brunet.
-Louverture and a hundred members of his inner circle were arrested by Brunett on June 7, 1802 and deported to France.
-Louverture was imprisoned at Fort-de-Joux in Doubs, were he died on April 7, 1803 at the age of 59.
+Louverture and a hundred members of his inner circle were arrested by Brunett on 7 June 1802, and deported to France.
+Louverture was imprisoned at Fort-de-Joux in Doubs, where he died on 7 April 1803, at the age of 59.